RobJY/mcmicro-nf-core/docs/usage.md

 ### Samplesheet with one row per sample per cycle

 The `sample` identifier must be the same for multiple cycles of the same sample.
 All the files from the same sample will be run in a single run of ashlar in the cycle order that they appear in the samplesheet.
-If illumination correction is requested using basicpy each cycle will be corrected separately.
+If illumination correction is requested using basicpy, each cycle will be corrected separately.

 ```csv title="samplesheet_cycle.csv"
 sample,cycle_number,channel_count,image_tiles